 I am interested in philosophical and ethnographic issues regarding how bodies, media, viruses and bacteria, narratives and songs, and race constantly get mixed up, sometimes fatally.
-I have engage these issues by investigating epidemics of cholera and rabies in Venezuela, struggling with relatives, doctors, nurses, healers, and epidemiologists to figure out why so many people die from preventable diseases.
-My concern with infectiousness spreads from microbes to narratives, to thinking about who produces the stories of H1N1, Ebola, diabetes, etc. that proliferate in traditional and social media, thereby shaping the imaginations of policymakers, clinicians, journalists, and publics.
+I have engaged these issues by investigating epidemics of cholera and rabies in Venezuela, collaborating with patients, parents, doctors, nurses, healers, and epidemiologists to figure out why so many people die from preventable diseases.
+My concern with infectiousness spreads from microbes to narratives, to thinking about how stories about cholera, rabies, H1N1, Ebola, diabetes, and COVID-19 are produced and ways that their social lives shape the imaginations of policymakers, clinicians, journalists, and publics.

 A cholera epidemic killed 500 people in Delta Amacuro, Venezuela in 1992-1993.
 Clara Mantini-Briggs, a Venezuelan public health physician, and I researched global medical profiling, following ways that germs get linked to constructions of racialized bodies.
 Our Stories in the Time of Cholera received the Bryce Wood Book Award from the Latin American Studies Association and the J.I.
 Staley Prize from the School for Advanced Research.
-An out-of-print Spanish expanded edition, Las historias en los tiempos del cólera, is now available open source (http://oskicat.berkeley.edu/record=b23213458).
+A Spanish expanded edition, Las historias en los tiempos del cólera, is now available open source (http://oskicat.berkeley.edu/record=b23213458(link is external)).

-Reflections on how Venezuelan journalists reported cholera in 1991-1992 gave rise to collaboration with media/journalism scholar Daniel C. Hallin and building a Latin American network that includes Eduardo Menéndez in Mexico and Hugo Spinelli in Argentina.
-In Making Health Public, to be published by Routledge in May 2016, Hallin and I focus on biomediatization processes through which health and media professionals co-produce basic understandings of health and disease.
+Reflections on how Venezuelan journalists reported cholera in 1991-1992 gave rise to collaboration with media/journalism scholar Daniel C. Hallin and building a Latin American network that includes Eduardo Menéndez in Mexico and Hugo Spinelli and Anahi Sy in Argentina.
+In Making Health Public, Hallin and I focus on biomediatization processes through which health and media professionals co-produce basic understandings of health and disease.
 Using content analysis and ethnography conducted in clinics, public health offices, living rooms, and a wide range of media venues, we focus particularly on H1N1 ("swine flu"), Ebola, pharmaceutical and biotech corporations, and how race and health are co-produced in health news.
 We are currently planning a new edition that brings the book’s insights to bear on COVID-19.

 (2014).
 Dear Dr. Freud.
 Cultural Anthropology 29(2):312-343.